Jaacaak/JPMResumeWebsite/README.md

 - `index.html` - Main entry point
 - `styles.css` - Custom styles
-- `app.js` - Main React application
-- `cyberpunk-ui.js` - Cyberpunk UI component
-- `resume-page.js` - Resume page component
 - `images/` - Directory containing all images

 ## Customization

 To customize this resume:
-1. Update the personal information in `resume-page.js`
+1. Update the personal information in `index.html`
 2. Replace images in the `images/` directory
 3. Modify styles in `styles.css`